Limitations and restrictions of Assurance

 (Recommended) In the AI Network Analytics window, click Download Configuration file. |

-To disable Cisco AI Network Analytics data collection, you must disable the AI Network Analytics feature, as follows:
+To disable Cisco AI Network Analytics data collection, you must disable the AI Network Analytics feature:

 Step 1 |